JacobLinCool/xml-svelte/README.md

-# SSML Svelte
+# XML Svelte

-This is a Svelte component for editing / viewing SSML (Speech Synthesis Markup Language) in the browser.
+This is a Svelte component for editing / viewing XML in the browser.